- This event has passed.

 April 27 @ 6:00 pm - 8:00 pm$35

-In a dinner theater setting, a three-course meal will be served followed by a visit with these townsfolk who were laid to rest in the old Methodist graveyard during the 1800s.
-Lives of intrigue, betrayal, mystery, tragedy, war, and hard-work are well-represented by these residents of God’s acre on Church Street.
-A Cherokee businessman, a land speculator, a doctor, a Cherokee preacher, a teacher, two Civil War soldiers, and a Cherokee widow are among the “spirits” who have promised to materialize at Meditation Park.
+In a dinner theater setting, a three-course meal will be served, followed by a visit with townsfolk who were laid to rest in the old Methodist graveyard during the 1800s.
+Lives of intrigue, betrayal, mystery, tragedy, war and hard work are well-represented by these residents of God’s acre on Church Street.
+A Cherokee businessman, a land speculator, a doctor, a Cherokee preacher, a teacher, two Civil War soldiers and a Cherokee widow are among the “spirits” who have promised to materialize at Meditation Park.

-Tickets: Available at Calhoun City Hall and Hiwassee River Heritage Center (Charleston)
+Tickets can be purchased at Calhoun City Hall or at the Hiwassee River Heritage Center.